 Frequently Asked Questions (FAQ) About Hastings

 All electric utility companies have net 30 day terms.
-Or, you can send a check, use VISA or Master Card.
-Or, call the factory and we can route you through a local distributor.
+Or, you can send a check, use VISA or Mastercard or contact Hastings.

 We do not offer or supply a working "rating".
 We as a manufacturer of Hot Line Tools are required to test all fiber glass tools per OSHA/ASTM F711.
 In essence this rule states that all newly manufactured Hot Sticks must be able to withstand 100KV (100,000 Volts) for 5 minutes.

-Yes, we have (5) trailers and (4) "factory demonstrators" that travel the country showing our tools.
+Yes, we have (5) trailers and (4) "factory demonstrators" that travel the country showing our tool.

-Contact the factory and a representative will put you in touch with the Mfg.
-Rep. in your territory for you to discuss becoming a distributor.
+Contact Hastings and we will put you in touch with the Manufacturing Representative in your territory for you to discuss becoming a distributor.

 Directions from Chicago to Hastings Fiber Glass Products, Inc.